oapicf/pinterest-sdk/clients/javascript/generated/docs/PinsApi.md

 client_credentials.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new PinterestSdk.PinsApi();
-let pinId = "pinId_example"; // String | Unique identifier of a Pin.
+let pinId = "pinId_example"; // String |
 let opts = {
+  'adAccountId': "adAccountId_example", // String | Unique identifier of an ad account.
-  'pinMetrics': false, // Boolean | Specify whether to return 90d and lifetime Pin metrics.
+  'pinMetrics': false // Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.
-  'adAccountId': "adAccountId_example" // String | Unique identifier of an ad account.
 };
 apiInstance.pinsGet(pinId, opts, (error, data, response) => {
   if (error) {